kaizhu256/node-utility2/README.md

 - analytics
 - none

-#### changelog for v2017.12.4
+#### changelog for v2018.1.13
-- npm publish 2017.12.4
+- npm publish 2018.1.13
-- change function objectSetDefault behavior to ignore 0 and false
-- change function setTimeoutOnError signature to function (onError, timeout, error, data)
-- fix parsing env var \$CI_COMMIT_MESSAGE_META
+- auto-cleanup screenshot and test-server links for shDeployGithub and shDeployHeroku
+- sync with \$npm_package_githubRepoAlias
 - none

 #### this package requires